valensupport/valensupport.github.io/pages/batch_request.md

 term.[csv, psv, txt]
 unit.[csv, psv, txt]

-Please note that the files within the .zip file may be delivered in .csv, .psv, or .txt formats.
-The only constraint is that the formats be the same in each .zip instance.
+Please note that the files within the .zip file may be delivered in .csv, .psv, or .tsv formats.

 #### Input Data File Examples
 Here is a sample for commercial auto, a sample for workers compensation is included later in the document.
 The importance of these examples is in the headers and the structure.
 The exact headers will differ depending on solution.
 Login to access the data dictionary for exact column names.
 This text can be pasted into files `term.csv` and `unit.csv`.
 A zip file containing these two files will be a valid file for testing purposes: